jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 I started into React Native macOS by vibe coding a photo app to see what kind of performance I could get with it.

 The app opens instantly.
-LegendList powers a gallery view and timeline with no blanking.
+It has a gallery view and timeline that look super smooth.
 Shared element transitions look awesome.
 And the photos load so fast it looks like a movie.

 Looking back at it that video looks sped up, but it's just that fast.
 -->